bobbylej/monterail_recruitment_app/README.md

 To save logged user in session I used ngStorage lib.

 Files with html templates you will find in ***/assets/templates*** and styles in ***/assets/styles***, where I used SASS preprocessor.
-Sails.js provides me thanks to Grunt compile all SASS and ES6 files to CSS and js.
+Sails.js provides me thanks to Grunt compile all SASS and ES6 files to CSS and ES5.
+(Unfortunately I need to concat all js files with ES6 to one file ***all.js*** and convert manually to ES5, because Grunt give me errors and app didn't work on browsers without ES6 support)